dagger/dagger/docs/v0.3/sdk/cue/guides/logdebug/1243-dagger-cloud-debugging.md

 3. After authenticating, authorize the Dagger GitHub application to finish the process.
 4. The CLI is now authenticated, it's OK to close the browser window.

-Once you complete the above, your `dagger do` executions will appear under your <a href="https://dagger.cloud/" target="_blank" rel="external"> Dagger Cloud </a> account, and look similar to:
+Once you complete the above, your `dagger-cue do` executions will appear under your <a href="https://dagger.cloud/" target="_blank" rel="external"> Dagger Cloud </a> account, and look similar to:

 ![Dagger Cloud run URL](/img/dagger-cloud/runs.png)

 When you click on a specific run, you can see the following:

-- Overview - An overview of the `dagger do` execution results.
+- Overview - An overview of the `dagger-cue do` execution results.
 The presented information will highlight the status of the execution (succeed, failed), contextual information about the environment, and a detailed view of each action with their corresponding log outputs.
 - Shareable Run URL - A unique URL only accessible by the owner of the execution as well as some specialized Dagger engineers.
 - CUE Plans - The raw execution plan.
 This provides understanding about how Dagger resolved the action dependencies as well as the CUE evaluation results.
 - Actions - All the events involved in the action execution with their corresponding duration and outputs.
-- CLI Argument view - Arguments specified in the CLI when running `dagger do <action> [flags]`.
+- CLI Argument view - Arguments specified in the CLI when running `dagger-cue do <action> [flags]`.

 With this information, we’ve made it easier for you to inspect your runs with a more verbose failure output.